Quenixx/VOID-VehImages/README.md

 All the images are named after the car model, which should give you a quick plug-and-play process for your own scripts :)

+# UPDATE 1.0.1
+Cropped ALL images to correct size and get rid of unnecessary transparent background which made the cars smaller when used.

 # Thanks to @Bentix-cs for the fivem-greenscreener resource
 # https://github.com/Bentix-cs/fivem-greenscreener